thefalc/instabread-codelab-sample/README.md

 The code is calling the endpoint **/api/moov-account-creation**, which does the heavy lifting for using the Skyflow connection API to create the Moov account.

 1. Open [**pages/api/moov-account-creation.js**](/baseline/pages/api/moov-account-creation.js).
-This file contains the server-side code to create the Moov account using only the tokenized data.
-At the top of this file, you can see that the Moov SDK is initialized with the environment variables you configured before.
+This file has the server-side code to create the Moov account using only the tokenized data.
+At the top of this file, you can see that the Moov SDK initializes with the environment variables you configured before.
 1. Move down to the line beginning with **const body = {**.
 This defines the body of the payload that passes to the route you configured.
 The **firstName**, **lastName**, and **email** use the tokens stored in the user session variable after a shopper registers their account.
 1. The next two lines create authentication tokens for Moov and Skyflow.
 These are both needed to make the connections API call.
-The Skyflow token is used to authenticate your request to the connections API and the Moov token is used for Skyflow to call Moov on your behalf.
+The connections API uses the Skyflow token to authenticate your request and the Moov token uses Skyflow to call Moov on your behalf.
 1. Find the line starting with **let connectionsRouteUrl**.
 You need to update this URL with the route you created earlier for Moov account creation.

 #### Connection route URL